Relations between Information and Estimation in Discrete-Time L\'evy Channels

-Second, note that unlike estimation problems in scalar channels encountered thus far, the reconstructed signal, is not a scalar but rather takes values in a function space.
-It can be viewed as performing a scalar estimate for every jump size for the pure jump part of the L\'evy process indexed by SNR level, in addition to a single scalar estimate for the continuous part of the channel output.
+The reconstruction can be viewed as performing an individual estimate for every jump size $z$ for the pure jump part of the L\'evy process indexed by SNR level, in addition to a single estimate for the continuous part of the channel output.
+Applying Lemma~\ref{lemma.meanpropertybregman} to the Bregman divergence $\ell_{\Lscr}(x, \hat{x})$, we have the following result. \begin{lemma} Suppose $X$ is a random variable on probability space $(\Omega, \mathcal{F}, \mathbb{P})$.
+Then, for any $\mathcal{H}$-measurable reconstruction $\hat{x} \in \hat{\mathcal{X}}$, where $\mathcal{H} \subset \mathcal{F}$, we have

-We are now in a position to present our main result for information and estimation in the L\'evy channel, which presents a formula for the mutual information between the input and output of the L\'evy channel.
-We first define the input regularity property as follows: \begin{definition}[Input Regularity Property] We say that the input $X$ to a scalar L\'evy channel satisfies the \emph{input regularity property}, if the following conditions hold: \begin{enumerate} \item if $\sigma \neq 0$, then $\E (\phi'(X))^2 <\infty$; \item $\E \int_{\R_0}\phi'(X)z e^{\phi'(X)z} \nu(dz)<\infty$ \end{enumerate} where, as before, $\phi(\cdot)$ is the Fenchel-Legendre dual of $\kappa(\cdot)$ introduced in Section \ref{sec: levy-type channels}, and is specified by the channel.
-Quantities $\sigma,\nu(dz)$ are L\'evy characteristics of the L\'evy channels. \end{definition} Our first main result is the following: \begin{theorem} Let $X$ be a scalar random variable distributed according to law $P$.
-If $X$ satisfies the Input Regularity Property, we have: